awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 + serveradmin
 + sysadmin

-The following server\-level permissions are not available on SQL Server DB instances:
+The following server\-level permissions aren't available on RDS for SQL Server DB instances:
 + ALTER ANY CREDENTIAL
++ ALTER ANY DATABASE
 + ALTER ANY EVENT NOTIFICATION
-+ ALTER ANY EVENT SESSION
 + ALTER RESOURCES
 + ALTER SETTINGS \(you can use the DB parameter group API operations to modify parameters; for more information, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\)
 + AUTHENTICATE SERVER